-.
-Violatio on Severity Levels (CIP-008- 76 ) R # Lower VSL Moderate VSL High VSL Severe VSL R1 N/A N/A The Responsible Entity has developed the Cyber Security Incident response plan(s), but the plan doesdid not include the roles and responsibilities of Cyber Security Incident response groups or individuals.
-(Part 1.3) OR The Responsible Entity has developed the Cyber Security Incident response plan(s), but the plan does did not include incident handling procedures for Cyber Security Incidents.
-(Part 1.4) OR The Responsible Entity's has developed a Cyber Security Incidents.
-(Part 1.4) OR The Responsible Entity has did not developed a Cyber Security Incident response plan with one or more processes to identify, classify, and respond to Cyber Security Incidents.
-(Part 1.1) OR The Responsible Entity's has developed a Cyber Security Incident response plan, but the plan does did not include one or more processes to identify Reportable Cyber Security Incident that was an attempt to compromise, as determined by applying the criteria from Part 1.2.1, a system identified in the "Applicable Systems" column for Part 1.2.
-(Part 1.2)
+D # Time Violation Severi ty Levels (CIP-008-6) Levels (CIP-008-6) R # Horizon Lower VSL Moderate VSL High VSL Severe VSL R1 Long Term Planning Lower N/A N/A The Responsible Entity has developed the Cyber Security Incident response plan(s), but the plan does not include the roles and responsibilities of Cyber Security Incident response groups or individuals.
+(1.3) OR The Responsible Entity has developed the Cyber Security Incident response plan(s), but the plan does not include incident handling procedures for Cyber Security Incidents.
+(1.4) OR The Responsible Entity has developed a Cyber The Responsible Entity has not developed a Cyber Security Incident response plan with one or more processes to identify, classify, and respond to Cyber Security Incidents.
+(1.1) OR The Responsible Entity has developed a Cyber Security Incident response plan, but the plan does not include one or more processes to identify Reportable Cyber Security Incidents or a Cyber Security Incident that was an attempt to compromise, as determined by applying the criteria from Part 1.2.1, a system identified in

-provide notification per Requirement R4.
-(Part 1.2) OR The Responsible Entity's has developed a Cyber Security Incident response plan, but the plan does did not include one or more processes that include criteria to evaluate and define attempts to compromise.
-(Part 1.2) R2 The Responsible Entity has did not tested the Cyber Security Incident response plan(s) within 15 calendar months, not exceeding 16 calendar months between tests of the plan(s).
-(Par 2.1) The Responsible Entity hasdid not tested the Cyber Security Incident response plan(s) within 16 calendar months, not exceeding 17 calendar months between tests of the plan(s).
-(Part 2.1) The Responsible Entity has did not tested the Cyber Security Incident response plan(s) within 17 calendar months, not exceeding 18 calendar months between tests of the plan(s).
-(Part 2.1) OR The Responsible Entity did not document deviations, if any, from the plan during a test or when a Reportable Cyber Security Incident or a Cyber Security Incident that was an attempt to compromise a system identified in the "Applicable Systems" column for Part 2.2 occurs.
-(Part 2.2) The Responsible Entity has did not tested the Cyber Security Incident response plan(s) within 18 calendar months between tests of the plan(s).
-(Part 2.1) OR The Responsible Entity did not retain relevant records related to Reportable Cyber Security Incidents or Cyber Security Incidents that were an attempt to compromise a system identified in the "Applicable Systems" column for Part 2.3.
-(Part 2.3)
+D.# Time VRF Violation Severity Levels (CIP-008-6) R # Horizon Lower VSL Moderate VSL High VSL Severe VSL Security Incident response plan, but the plan does not include one or more processes to provide notification per Requirement R4.
+(1.2) OR the "Applicable Systems" column for Part 1.2.
+(1.2) The Responsible Entity has developed a Cyber Security Incident response plan, but the plan does not include one or more processes that include criteria to evaluate and define attempts to compromise.
+(1.2) R2 Operations Planning Real-time Operations Lower The Responsible Entity has not tested the Cyber Security Incident response plan(s) within 15 calendar months, not exceeding 16 calendar months between tests of the plan(s).
+(2.1) The Responsible Entity has not tested the Cyber Security Incident response plan(s) within 16 calendar months, not exceeding 17 calendar months between tests of the plan(s).
+(2.1) The Responsible Entity has not tested the Cyber Security Incident response plan(s) within 17 calendar months, not exceeding 18 calendar months between tests of the plan(s).
+(2.1) The Responsible Entity has not tested the Cyber Security Incident response plan(s) within 18 calendar months between tests of the plan(s).
+(2.1) OR